The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 What Gelatin Gummies Are Really Made Of

 Each gelatin gummy contains 300-500mg of animal protein.
 For most people, no big deal.
-But this creates serious issues for certain groups.
+But it creates serious issues for certain groups.

-People with alpha-gal syndrome-that red meat allergy you can develop from lone star tick bites-can experience delayed anaphylaxis from the bovine or porcine gelatin in gummies.
+People with alpha-gal syndrome—the red meat allergy from lone star tick bites—can experience delayed anaphylaxis from bovine or porcine gelatin.
 The reaction typically hits 3-6 hours after consumption.
 I've consulted on cases where people had mysterious allergic reactions hours after their daily gummy and never made the connection because they could eat beef without problems.
-The difference?
-The specific sugar molecules (galactose-α-1,3-galactose) concentrate more heavily in gelatin processing than in regular muscle meat.
+The sugar molecules (galactose-α-1,3-galactose) concentrate more heavily in gelatin processing than in regular muscle meat.

 For anyone on a protein-restricted diet—certain kidney conditions require this—that unaccounted protein from daily gummies adds up over time.